 Investments by or on behalf of the Halifax Regional Municipality shall be made in accordance with the objective of obtaining a competitive return on investments and weighing investment alternatives within the constraints of the policy objectives and subject to regular performance review.
-In evaluating the return on investments, performance of investments shall be measured against the median rate of return on a one year rolling basis of a recognized Institutional Pooled Fund Survey of Money Market Funds as agreed by the Policy Committee with an allowance for average fees for this asset class.
+In evaluating the return on investments, performance of investments shall be measured against the risk-free rate of return, generally accepted to be the average yield of three-month Treasury bills on a one-year rolling basis.